HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/pattern-matching.md

 ### Matching on structures

-We've already learned many aspects so far, the is the next flavor in pattern matching; [matching on structures and instances](https://haxe.org/manual/lf-pattern-matching-structure.html).
+The next flavour of pattern matching is [matching on structures and instances](https://haxe.org/manual/lf-pattern-matching-structure.html).
-The matches can be written like `case { key: <pattern>, key: <pattern>, ..}:`.
+These matches can be written like `case { key: <pattern>, key: <pattern>, ..}:`.

 In the following example we match on these rules: